Lourdez/images/testing MD /Cloudwatch.md

 <img src ="https://github.com/Lourdez/images/blob/main/Observability-vs-Monitoring-vs-Telemetry%402x.png">

-## Collect metrics, logs, and traces from Amazon EC2 instances and on-premises servers with the CloudWatch agent
+## Collect metrics, logs, and traces from Amazon EC2 instances and on-premises servers with the Cloud Watch agent
-The unified CloudWatch agent enables you to do the following:
+The unified Cloud Watch agent enables you to do the following:

 + Collect internal system-level metrics from Amazon EC2 instances across operating systems.
 The metrics can include in-guest metrics, in addition to the metrics for EC2 instances.
 + collect system-level metrics from on-premises servers.
 These can include servers in a hybrid environment as well as servers not managed by AWS.